RISC-V assembler overview

 The assembler itself is written in Lisp to make it easy to extend it or add new instructions.
 For example, you could add support for RISC-V floating-point instructions.

-- Paste it into the field at the top of the Arduino IDE Serial Monitor window.
+To add the assembler to uLisp: do Select All and Copy, Paste it into the field at the top of the Arduino IDE Serial Monitor window, and press Return.
+Or you could load it from an SD card.

 Saving an image

-Once you have used either of these methods to load the assembler, you can save the uLisp image to an SD card using:
+Once you have loaded the assembler, you can save the uLisp image to an SD card using:

 In future you can then simply reload it using: